Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 The Cocker Sheltie is a sweet pooch who will bring brightness to the dullest of mornings.
-As long as you can provide him with plenty of company and exercise, and spend a little time on his coat, he will be very content.
-His requests are very reasonable, and in return, he will shower you in doggy kisses and cuddles.
+As long as you can provide them with plenty of company and exercise, and spend a little time on their coat, they will be very content.
+Their requests are very reasonable, and in return, they will shower you with doggy kisses and cuddles.

 Now that you’ve read this comprehensive guide on this Sheltie Spaniel mix, what are you waiting for?
 Find yourself a reputable breeder, and you will be a step closer to adopting one of the sweetest pups in the world.